 For example, SearchWP can show a ‘Did you mean?’ correction box if someone makes a spelling mistake in their search query.
 This box contains results that are similar to the search term.

 The following image shows an example of how this might look on your website.

 To use this feature in your searches, go ahead and check the ‘Automatic “Did you mean?” corrections’ box.

-For more tips on SearchWP’s advanced settings, please see our step-by-step guide on how to improve WordPress search with SearchWP.
+For more on this topic, please see our guide on how WordPress search works (and tips to make it better).

 We hope this article helped you learn how to make blog comments searchable in WordPress.
 You may also want to see our picks of the best live chat software for small businesses and the ultimate guide to creating a WordPress membership site.